Matin0SH/Automation_task/README.md

 **Target Audience:** Small business executives (4-50 employees), non-legally trained, US-based, looking to minimize time and money spent on legal activities.

-**Key Differentiator:** Unlike traditional automation platforms (Zapier, n8n), this solution demonstrates deep understanding of LLM architecture, prompt engineering, and AI agent design patterns—built from scratch to showcase technical expertise and customization capabilities.
+**Key Differentiator:** In addition to what platforms like Zapier or n8n offer, this solution demonstrates how a custom Python workflow can embed LLM architecture, prompt engineering, and AI agent design patterns more deeply, giving extra flexibility and customization when needed.

 ---